Frequently Asked Questions

 The data for the Green Vehicle Guide is supplied by authorised representatives of vehicle manufacturers.

-Vehicle Data is sourced from testing manufacturers who are required to perform to comply with the Australian Design Rules for emissions and fuel consumption labelling.
+Vehicle Data is sourced from vehicle testing that manufacturers are required to perform to comply with the Australian Design Rules for emissions and fuel consumption labelling.

 Data submitted to the Green Vehicle Guide is verified against certification data submitted by manufacturers to comply with the Australian Design Rules.
-To ensure vehicles are tested correctly, the Department conducts audits of evidence submitted to demonstrate compliance with the Australian Design Rules on a risk assessed basis.
+To ensure vehicles are reporting accurately, the department conducts audits of evidence submitted to demonstrate compliance with the Australian Design Rules on a risk assessed basis.

 Is the information on the Green Vehicle Guide the same as on new car windscreen labels?

 Yes.
-The Green Vehicle Guide results for fuel consumption and tailpipe CO2 emissions are based on the same test data displayed on windscreen fuel consumption labels.
+Results on the Green Vehicle Guide for fuel consumption and tailpipe CO2 emissions are based on the same data displayed on windscreen fuel consumption labels.

 - Urban and extra-urban CO2